 A really good thing about soft stunt kites is that there's nothing to break if it hits the ground hard!

 Dual-line deltas, like the one in the other photo up there, take a little more finesse to fly.
-The beginner models are a heap of fun once you are able to keep it in the air.
-Although the rigid spars can break in a really bad crash, they are more likely to just pop out of their sockets which is easily fixed.
+The beginner models are a heap of fun once you are able to keep them in the air.
+Although the rigid spars can break in a really bad crash, they are more likely to just pop out of their sockets, which is easily fixed.

 For the youngest flyers, the limiting factor is skill rather than strength, since dual-line deltas pull much less than similarly sized parafoils.

 What about tails?
-All steerable kites are more manuverable without tails so a long light tail is just for looks.
+All steerable kites are more maneuverable without tails, so a long light tail is just for looks.
 But they can look pretty good, tracing out every move of the kite as it swishes through the air!

-It's possible to fly 2-line kites on your own, but it's far easier to get a kite in the air with a helper.
-Particularly when you're just starting out!
+It's possible to fly two-line kites on your own.
+But it's far easier to get a kite in the air with a helper—particularly when you're just starting out!

 Feel free to ignore this advice if you find a truly exceptional flying location.
-Like a gentle hill in the middle of a massive square field with hardly a tree or building in sight!
+For example, a gentle hill in the middle of a massive square field with hardly a tree or building in sight!

-If the weather and location are good, and the kite is a simple, proven design like a Diamond or Delta, there shouldn't be much problem.
-The manufacturer should have pre-set the bridle to give success in most weather conditions.
+If the weather and location are good and the kite is a simple, proven design like a diamond or delta, there shouldn't be much problem.
+The manufacturer should have set the bridle or keel to give success in most weather conditions.

 However, be aware that not all those fancy novelty kites are great fliers!